 Do work with a partner on shared values and trust

 Your organization’s future depends on the technical systems you modernize today.
-As a result, don’t think of modernization or goods and services as a transaction.
+As a result, your technology modernization strategy is critical to have eyes on.
+So, don’t think of modernization or goods and services as a transaction.
 Working with a long-term partner who uses standard evaluation criteria is recommended.
 Look for organizations that can provide mutual benefits and with whom you can establish a working relationship based on mutual commitment and creative collaboration.

 Do not rely on aging hardware

 Legacy system modernization can be an endless journey that promises to boost corporate performance, optimize processes and provide new ways to serve customers.
-Several enterprises are likely to invest in reengineering processes and IT systems to realize their strategic vision.
+Several enterprises are likely to invest in modernizing their IT infrastructure to realize their strategic vision.
 This can be an arduous journey to take, but it can be even more difficult for businesses whose crucial business processes rely on old technology and legacy software.
 These outdated systems are frequently incompatible with the technology platforms required for digital transformation with app modernization.